Table of contents

 2. There is no way to sync your emails seamlessly

 Unfortunately, this doesn’t always happen with the Google Collaborative Inbox.
-To maintain inbox sync, your team members would have to remember always to CC the Google Collab inbox email ID while replying to their customers.
+To maintain inbox sync, your team members would have to always remember to CC the Google Collaborative inbox email ID while replying to their customers.

 This, of course, would lead to a loss of accountability and perhaps a barrage of unhappy customers.

 3. Internal communication becomes a hassle

 No matter which team you are a part of – sales or customer service, seamless team collaboration is crucial to getting work done effectively.

 Sometimes you’ll even have to collaborate with other departments for various reasons.
 However, for Google’s Collaborative Inbox users, neither internal nor cross-functional collaboration is easy.
 You mostly have to rely on long email threads, CCs, and forwards.
 Too many emails!